-Japanese sporting goods brand ASICS was formed from the merger of Onitsuka, GTO and Jelenk, and was launched on to the market in 1977.
-The development of its corporate identity program began with a competition, with Japanese design studio PAOS securing the work after submitting six different proposals.
-However, with ASICS looking to reach new markets, an international dimension was required.
-With this in mind PAOS worked with renowned American graphic designer Herb Lubalin to work on the ASICS logotype.
+The development of its corporate identity began with a competition, with Japanese design studio PAOS securing the work after submitting six different proposals.
+However, with ASICS looking to reach new markets, an international perspective was required.
+With this in mind PAOS comissioned renowned American graphic designer Herb Lubalin to work on the ASICS wordmark.

 Two options from the initial seventeen met the criteria, top left and bottom right.
-These were studied for the suitability for "development potential" and then refined.
+These were studied for the suitability for ‘development potential’ and then refined.
 Both can be seen to present an intersectionality between Lubalin's study of and interest in formal modernist principles (geometry) and the strokes of an artist (the natural flow of an unbroken line).

 Once the final logotype was settled on, under the direction of PAOS, Herb Lubalin and Alan Peckolick were retained to developed further assets and create variations of the logotype for different applications.
+This included solid, knockout, outlined and lined versions.

 LogoArchive Website – Searchable modernist logo archive & research tool.